- Luiz Cláudio — O Romántico Luiz Claudio

 Balanço Zona Sul and Minha performed by Tito Madi with Luiz Melo Trio on TV (1972)

 The art work for E a Chuva Continua perfectly radiates the atmosphere of this compilation of early hits by Tito Madi.

-The original art work for Luiz Bonfá’s Alta Versatilidade was reworked for the US release of the album omitting the woman admiring Bonfá’s guitar play.
+The original art work for Luiz Bonfá’s Alta Versatilidade was reworked for the US showing a cover from the same series of photographs but without the female admirer.

 Luiz Cláudio de Castro (1935-2013) was playing the ukulele at the age of seven and started his musical career at the age of 14 as part of the trio Trovadores do Luar, singing for Rádio Inconfidência de Belo Horizonte, before graduating from Escola Nacional de Arquitetura Rio de Janeiro.
 In 1952, he recorded the first of some 40 singles including Bem Juntinhos, Joga a Rede No Mar, Este Seu Olhar, Suas Mãos, and Só Deus, which were big hits in their time.
 In 1957, Luiz Cláudio also introduced Tito Madi’s Quero-te Assim on single with Anda Jerico as b-side, and, in 1960, scored another success with his rendition of Tito’s Madis Carinho e Amor.
 In 1956, Encontro com Luiz Cláudio was the first of his ten original albums, including also his first self-penned compositions.
 His songs like Deixa A Nega Gingar and Noite de Ficar Sozinho were appreciated by the likes of Elza Soares, Trio Surdina and Elizeth Cardoso.

 Having a velvety tenor voice, Luiz Cláudio was most notably known during his heydey as a crooner with orchestral backing.
 On his later albums he used to perform with the more laid-back bossa nova tinge.